 The Sumerian writing system is a good place to start.
 As a cuneiform system, it consisted of wedge-shaped marks inscribed with styluses on clay tablets.
 It evolved from pictographs (small images representing objects in language) and eventually adopted the rebus principle, which is when specific shapes are read as objects or a sound.
 For instance, the drawing for eye could be possibly read as “eye” or “I” (in English, in this case), creating greater phonetic flexibility and the potential for developments in phonetic writing.
-It eventually matured into a full blown writing system of word-signs and phonograms after 2600 B.C.
+It eventually matured into a full-blown writing system of word-signs and phonograms after 2600 BCE.

 By that time, another civilization had already developed their own writing system: the Egyptians with their hieroglyphs, a system of writing based on pictures which could also represent sounds.
 The Egyptian writing system had no vowels (we had to wait for the Greeks for that) and some hieroglyphs could have two or three different meanings.
 The system was based on an alphabet of consonants rather than a group of syllables.

 To approximate this system in English, one could write, “t strtd rnng whn sh lft” (it started raining when she left) with a pictogram of rain next to rnng, a woman next to sh and two feet or an arrow after lft.
 Replace the latin letters in this example with images, and you get the functional writing system of the ancient Egyptians!
-(It does create ambiguity though: when scholars don’t know what the vowels are, they tend to use E to fill the gaps; hence “nfr” becomes “nefer” as in Nefertiti!
-Don’t assume you’re saying the right name; it’s just an approximation of what we know!)
+It does create ambiguity though: when scholars don’t know what the vowels are, they tend to use E to fill the gaps; hence “nfr” becomes “nefer” as in Nefertiti.
+Don’t assume you’re saying the right name; it’s just an approximation of what we know.

 But what if there were a language that had an image for every concept?
 Pushed to its limit, one would have thousands (or theoretically limitless) morphemes representing a myriad objects and ideas, instead of phonemes representing a sound.
-This is what Chinese achieved around 1600 BC with its writing system, accumulating thousands of ideograms which today can range from the basic 300 characters required to pass the official Elementary Chinese language test (Hànyǔ Shuǐpíng Kǎoshì, 汉语水平考试) Level 2, to the more than 80,000 encompassed in the Dictionary of Chinese Variant Form (Zhōnghuá zì hǎi, 中华字海).
+This is what Chinese achieved around 1600 BCE with its writing system, accumulating thousands of ideograms which today can range from the basic 300 characters required to pass the official Elementary Chinese language test (Hànyǔ Shuǐpíng Kǎoshì, 汉语水平考试) Level 2, to the more than 80,000 encompassed in the Dictionary of Chinese Variant Form (Zhōnghuá zì hǎi, 中华字海).

-However, Chinese characters can be ambiguous, too.
+Chinese characters can be ambiguous, too.
 The character for “horse,” 媽 (mā), is the same for “mother.”
 In order to differentiate it, there needs to be a semantic component next to the phonetic one.
 In this case, 女 (nǚ), or “female” in Chinese, indicates that we are talking about a woman.
 So “mother” in Han characters is written as the compound 女媽, with the phonetic character 媽 read out loud and the semantic radical 女 unread, merely indicating context and intention.
 Hence the categorization of a semanto-phonetic writing system.
 If you feel like this system is absurd, think of the emojis we use to give meaning to the words we write — modern humans are often incapable of understanding humor or irony without these indicators.

 The First Alphabet — Phoenician Abjad

 The first known civilization to create a purely phonetic system, completely independent of a pictographic or syllabic system, was the Phoenicians.
-Around the 15th century BC, Phoenicians created an alphabet made purely of consonants, an abjad, in which one symbol represented one consonantal sound.
+Around the 15th century BCE, Phoenicians created an alphabet made purely of consonants — an abjad — in which one symbol represented one consonantal sound.
 It consisted of 22 letters and was written from right to left, occasionally in boustrophedon (right to left, then left to right on the following line, and so on).
 Its origin can be traced to Egyptian hieroglyphs and its influences can be seen in the Greek alphabet, which adopted the Phoenician method of writing.
 But before the Greeks added vowels to constitute their own alphabet, a number of writing systems made purely of consonants surfaced in different cultures, such as the ancient Hebrew and the Aramaic alphabets (which, in turn, influenced the Arabic alphabet).

 So when did we first arrive at a purely phonetic alphabet, with one letter representing one sound?
 With the Greeks, who took the Phoenician consonantal alphabet, adapted it and included vowels, triggering not only clarity but also economy in writing.
 Since Greece was a cluster of city-states with different dialects, the Greek alphabet varied locally, but the Ionic variant was eventually adopted by all city-states, while the Euboean variant travelled to the Italic peninsula, giving birth to the Latin alphabet and to the Cyrillic alphabet further to the east.